 This section explores approaches to determining the optimal portfolio of at-risk investment.
 We will show that the level of spending entailed, while bounded, is large enough to cause possible sticker shock.
-We will analyze which vaccine candidates are optimally included in a portfolio receiving at-risk investment depending on their stand-alone probability of success and correlation with other candidates using more or less similar technologies.
+We will analyse which vaccine candidates are optimally included in a portfolio receiving at-risk investment depending on their standalone probability of success and correlation with other candidates using more or less similar technologies.

 We focus on the methods formalized in Ahuja et al. (2021) but first used in the analysis informing the Athey et al. (2020) op-ed.
-Athey et al. (2020) was written prior to the launch of Operation Warp Speed by the United States (US) government, which ended up spending \$18 billion on six Covid-19 vaccine candidates (Baker, Koons, and Kocieniewksi 2020).
-As "ambitious" and "unprecedented" as Operation Warp Speed was heralded to be (Slaoui and Hepburn 2020), the spending levels were an order of magnitude less than the recommendation in Athey et al. (2020) that the US spend \$70 billion to develop and procure 15-20 vaccine candidates.
+Athey et al. (2020) was written prior to the launch of Operation Warp Speed by the United States (US) government, which ended up spending \$18 billion on six Covid-19 vaccine candidates (Baker et al., 2020).
+As 'ambitious' and 'unprecedented' as Operation Warp Speed was heralded to be (Slaoui and Hepburn, 2020), the spending levels were an order of magnitude less than the recommendation in Athey et al. (2020) that the US spend \$70 billion to develop and procure 15-20 vaccine candidates.

-Athey et al. (2020) set up and analyzed the selection of the optimal portfolio of vaccines to receive funding from candidates then under development, in essence the same problem confronting officials in charge of programs like Operation Warp Speed at that time, a few months into the pandemic, when the first vaccine candidates were showing promise in early clinical trials.
-The authors considered a program with the following design.
-Each selected vaccine candidate is directed to invest at risk (in parallel with clinical trials) in enough capacity to fully vaccinate the entire population in the US deemed eligible for vaccination, requiring, say, 250 million courses, over a period of, say, three months.
-The program covers 85% of the at-risk capacity investment with push funding, leaving the remainder for the firm as "skin in the game."
-Successful vaccines are promised a price per dose that builds in a markup over production cost calibrated to induce the optimal number of candidates to participate.
-The price, which serves as a sort of bonus, has to be high enough to allow the marginal participant to cover its 15% share of at-risk investment in expectation, taking into account the marginal candidate's potentially low probability of developing a successful vaccine.
-For example, if the marginal candidate's probability of success is 20%, then the bonus price would need to be five times its per-unit contribution to at-risk investment.
-This bonus price is a pull-funding component of the program, paying participants-not for inputs-but for successful outputs, providing incentives to mitigate moral-hazard and adverse-selection problems.
+Athey et al. (2020) set up and analysed the selection of the optimal portfolio of vaccines to receive funding from candidates then under development, in essence the same problem confronting officials in charge of programmes like Operation Warp Speed at that time, a few months into the pandemic, when the first vaccine candidates were showing promise in early clinical trials.
+The authors considered a programme with the following design.
+Each selected vaccine candidate is directed to invest at risk (in parallel with clinical trials) in enough capacity to fully vaccinate the entire population in the US deemed eligible for vaccination, requiring, say, 250 million courses, over a period of, say, 3 months.
+The programme covers 85 per cent of the at-risk capacity investment with push funding, leaving the remainder for the firm as 'skin in the game'.
+Successful vaccines are promised a price per dose that builds in a mark-up over production cost calibrated to induce the optimal number of candidates to participate.
+The price, which serves as a sort of bonus, has to be high enough to allow the marginal participant to cover its 15 per cent share of at-risk investment in expectation, taking into account the marginal candidate's potentially low probability of developing a successful vaccine.
+For example, if the marginal candidate's probability of success is 20 per cent, then the bonus price would need to be five times its per-unit contribution to at-risk investment.
+This bonus price is a pull-funding component of the programme, paying participants-not for inputs-but for successful outputs, providing incentives to mitigate moral-hazard and adverse-selection problems.